 Openness to experience is also not explicitly considered.
 This omission is not unusual in brief descriptions of people, even though it may turn out to be a distinguishing feature of their personalities.
 But Klein makes up for this in the rest of the book by providing us with persuasive evidence that Clinton ranks high on most facets of O.

-Of course, much about Clinton doesn't show up in this Big Five profile.
-But to illustrate the usefulness of this way of describing him, let's compare it with a similar assessment of another president, Barack Obama, as a way of thinking about their differences.
-Although Obama has not been in the public eye as long as Clinton, we have already learned a great deal about him from seeing him in action.
-His two autobiographies fill in many blanks.17
+Of course, much about Clinton doesn’t show up in this Big Five profile.
+But to illustrate the usefulness of this way of describing him, let’s compare it with a similar assessment of another president, Barack Obama, as a way of thinking about their differences.
+Like Clinton, we have had many opportunities to see Obama in action.
+Furthermore, his two autobiographies fill in many blanks.17

 In making this comparison, Openness doesn’t tell us much.
 Although Clinton and Obama differ in their scores on certain facets, their overall rankings are both high.
 But their relative scores on Extraversion, Neuroticism, Agreeableness, and Conscientiousness are informative.
 When taken together, very different profiles emerge.

 This coolness might also be taken as a sign of low Agreeableness.
-But Obama clearly ranks high on several of its facets, especially straightforwardness and cooperation.
+But Obama clearly ranks high on several of its facets, especially straightforwardness and a preference for cooperation and compromise.
 Although he does not exude either altruism or tender-mindedness, his behavior suggests that they are at least average.
-So unlike Clinton, Obama is higher on Agreeableness than he might seem.
+So even though Obama is not especially high on Agreeableness, I consider him to be higher than he might seem.

 Obama’s high marks on all six facets of Conscientiousness also distinguish him from Clinton.
 He ranks especially high on deliberation, examining all sides of a problem.
 As with other personality traits, this can be seen as a mixed blessing, bringing him praise for his thoughtfulness but criticism that he is too professorial and indecisive.

 Considering Obama and Clinton in this way shows how the Big Five can help us organize our intuitive observations by making them explicit.
-Although the profiles that it generates are sketchy, the process focuses our attention on the full range of basic tendencies, including some that we might otherwise have overlooked.
-And as you will see, the findings we make in this way provide a framework for describing the personality patterns that I will consider in the following chapter.
+Although the profiles that it generates are sketchy, the process focuses our attention on the full range of tendencies, including some that we might otherwise have overlooked.
+And as you will see, the findings we make in this way provide a framework for describing the personality patterns discussed in the next chapter.